-- Serial Number Tracking – Serial number tracking feature allows you to manage hundreds of thousands of serial numbers, which are permanently recorded into the system, from the time they are received till they the time they are issued out.
+- Serial Number Tracking – Serial number tracking feature allows you to manage hundreds of thousands of serial numbers, which are permanently recorded into the system, from the time they are received till the time they are issued out.
 This information especially helps in verifying a returned article from your computer.

 - Expiration Date Tracking – Once the items enter your warehouse, you can assign expiry dates so that you can know the shelf life of these items.

 - Item Images – This feature allows you to assign as many images to an item as you wish.
-Aldo, you can set one default image that will appear in the item manager tool for quick reference.
+Also, you can set one default image that will appear in the item manager tool for quick reference.

 - Logistics – Third-party logistics features such as transport analytics and trackers bring an augmented level of transparency to the movement of goods and materials.
-The users as well as the warehouse managers can easily track the location and know the time of arrival.
+The users, as well as the warehouse managers, can easily track the location and know the time of arrival.

 Types of Inventory Management Software

-- Manually-managed Systems – As the name suggests, these are systems are manually managed where even the most complicated calculations are performed by the formulas entered by the users.
+1. Manually-managed Systems – As the name suggests, these are systems that are manually managed where even the most complicated calculations are performed by the formulas entered by the users.
 This type of software is good for startups and even small-scale business enterprises that primarily deal with paper-based stock management.
 It allows tracking and ordering a restricted number of goods.
 Some of the versions come with a separate sales management module as well.
 However, since the calculations are all performed manually, there are always chances of error and inaccuracies in management.

-- Advanced Radio Frequency Systems – While barcode scanning technology has greatly increased the accuracy and efficacy of managing inventory, advanced radio frequency identification (RFID) has stepped up the game to an altogether new level.
+3. Advanced Radio Frequency Systems – While barcode scanning technology has greatly increased the accuracy and efficacy of managing inventory, advanced radio frequency identification (RFID) has stepped up the game to an altogether new level.
 This system is especially meant for businesses where thousands of items move in and out every day.
 The technology behind RFID can be categorized into two types- active and passive technology.

 Active technology makes use of fixed tag readers that helps in tracking the movement of an item throughout the warehouse.
 Every time an item passes a tag reader installed in the warehouse, its movement is recorded.
 This system is basically used for real-time tracking of the inventory.
 Passive technology, on the other hand, makes use of handheld tag readers to track the movement of the items.
 The range of active RFID technology is 300 feet and passive RFID technology is 40 feet, which makes moving the inventory across warehouses absolutely hassle-free.